OpenSwitchNOS/openswitch-ops/tests/vlan_test.md

 DUT must be running OpenSwitch OS to execute this test, should be by default configured and in the login or bash-shell context.
 ### Test Result Criteria ###
 #### Test Pass Criteria ####
-VLANs status is correctly verifyed and validated in every scenario of configuration
+Vlans status is correctly verifyed in every scenario
 #### Test Fail Criteria ####
-If VLAN status is wrong showed in one of the scenarios
+If vlan status is wrong showed in one of the scenarios

-##  VLAN_state_reason_transition ##
+##  test_ft_vlan_state_reason_transition ##
 ### Objective ###
-With several VLANs configured, bring one VLAN up and confirm its state, witch one port assigned to it verify its the VLAN Reason state for that VLAN transitions from no_member_port  ok.
-Then administratively disable the VLAN and note the VLAN Status state transition from up to down.
-State changes should only occur on the VLAN being modified.
+With several vlans configured, bring one vlan up and confirm its state, witch one port assigned to it verify its Reason to ok, then issue the command to set the vlan down and confirm its state.
+Only one vlan should see a change in its state.

 ### Requirements ###
 The requirements for this test case are: